manzhihuangnian/xxxxNet/README.md

 # xxxxNet
-This is the pytorch version implementation of paper 'xxx',rebuilt from mmaction
+This is the pytorch version implementation of paper 'xxxxxxxxxxx',rebuilt from mmaction